 * WHAT...Snow occurring.
 Very cold wind chills expected.
 Plan on

-commute.
-Additional snow accumulations of up to one inch are
+slippery road conditions.
+Additional snow accumulations of up to

-expected.
-Expect wind chills to range from 5 below zero to 20
+chills to range from 5 above zero to 20 below zero.

-* WHERE...Portions of east central Kansas and central and west
+* WHERE...Portions of southeast Kansas and south central and

-* WHEN...For the Winter Weather Advisory, until 6 AM CST early
+* WHEN...For the Winter Weather Advisory, until noon CST today.

-this morning.
-For the Wind Chill Advisory, from 6 PM this
+For the Wind Chill Advisory, from 6 PM this evening to noon

 * ADDITIONAL DETAILS...Be prepared for reduced visibilities at